Recipes

 About this recipe

 Okay, no military jokes.
 This is our version of pork and beans.
 Buy 2 lb. dried white beans (also called navy beans).
 Soak overnight in lots of cold water.
-In the morning, rinse, pick out the ugly ones, and gently boil in fresh water for 45-60 minutes (until beans start to crack).
+In the morning, rinse, pick out the ugly ones, and gently boil in fresh water for 60-75 minutes (until tender and beans start to crack).
 Then rinse again and use below.

 Instructions